cisco-open/ndfc-roles/roles/ndfc_device_merged_all/README.md

 device_password       | str()   | The password used to login to the device device_username       | str()   | The username used to login to the device

-### Example Playbooks
+### Example Playbook

 This Role is not currently reliable since it does not issue a config-save + config-deploy between devices.
-Please use ``ndfc_device_merged`` instead.
+Please use ``ndfc_device_merged`` instead, for now.

 ### License